drensokoli/db-service-automation/README.md

 # DB Services Installer

-This repository contains shell scripts that install different database services in Ubuntu, such as Pulsar, Kafka, MongoDB, Redis Server and more.
+This repository contains shell scripts that install different database services in Ubuntu, such as Pulsar, Kafka, MongoDB, Redis Server, Elasticsearch and more.

 ## Why this project?